An SDP Relaxation for the Sparse Integer Least Squares Problem: Consequences for linear data models

-\sbsctn{Feature extraction problem with sub-Gaussian data} In this section, we consider the feature extraction problem, and we assume that $M$ and $\epsilon$ have sub-Gaussian entries.
-Recall that the feature extraction problem is Problem \eqref{prob SILS}, where \eqref{linear model} holds (for a general vector $z^*$).
-We first give a technical lemma, which gives high-probability upper bounds for distances between some random variables and their means.
-This lemma is due to known results in probability and statistics.
+In this section, we consider the feature extraction problem, and we assume that $M$ and $\epsilon$ have sub-Gaussian entries.
+Recall that the feature extraction problem is Problem \ref{prob SILS'}, where \eqref{linear model} holds (for a general vector $z^*$).